Super Bowl V: Postscript

 These would have reduced the severity of the two Dallas offensive holding penalties in Super Bowl V.

 This was the first and only Super Bowl where the Trophy presentation was done by somebody other than the commissioner, in this case, Marie Lombardi the wife of recently deceased coach Vince Lombardi.
 Super Bowl V also marked the debut of the newly renamed Vince Lombardi Trophy.
+Vince Lombardi died on September 3, 1970 and was to enter his 2nd season as the Washington Redskins head coach.